 The proceeds of the James Wynn Ricks, Jr. and Kenneth Wayne Wheeler Fund, a gift of the late Jim Ricks, are designated to support programs and activities which minister to persons living with HIV/AIDS.
-In 2017 the Cathedral allocated a total of $29,000 to six agencies.
+In 2018 the Cathedral allocated a total of $29,000 to seven agencies.
 The Ricks-Wheeler Grants Committee recommends allocations to the Chapter and Endowment Board, based on annual applications.

 Your application packet should contain the following items collated in this order:

 - Application form – 10 copies

 - Two years of most current audited financials – 3 copies